Azure/iotedge/mqtt/docs/persistance.md

 ## Stratagy
 ### Persist
 The broker first consolidates all payloads in to a hashmap, replacing the paload with a referance id in the state.
-This removes duplicate payloads that are created when 2 or more devices are subscribed to the same topic.
+This removes duplicate payloads that are created when two or more devices are subscribed to the same topic.
 This new structure is then converted to a binary stream.
 This stream is passed to the GZip algorythm and the resulting compressed binary is written directly to disk.
 This file is called a snapshot.
 ![InMemory](./images/InMemoryPersistance.png)

 ![OnDisk](./images/OnDiskPersistance.png)